 Balances pH of the skin

 Using facial cleansers that are often alkaline offsets the pH of the skin.
-Toners are created to bring the skin pH back its original state at about 5.5 which prepares the skin to absorb and benefit from the serums and moisturizers that follow.
+Toners are created to bring the skin’s pH back to its original state at about 5.5 which prepares the skin to absorb and benefit from the serums and moisturizers that follow.

 Your skin produces natural oils that keep it healthy, but sometimes it needs help to find the right balance.
 Using toners with ingredients like glycolic acid or even the right botanical ingredients like green tea extract will remove excess oils and prevent breakouts.